 These circumstances mean a lack of job stability and employment benefits, leading to many of the workers leaving the city due to the lockdown.
 With things supposedly back to normal, a boost in daily income lies ahead.

-Sabah Virani is a reporter for the Mumbai chapter of Citizen Matters, interested in matters of labour, policy and history.
+Sabah Virani was a reporter for the Mumbai chapter of Citizen Matters, interested in matters of labour, policy and history.
 She is fascinated by the gradual swell of change in institutions and ideology over time.
 Sabah holds a Bachelor's degree in Journalism and has previously worked at All Things Small and Fifty Two.

 In the interludes, she can be caught reading, watching movies or driving, rather fast.